 "Like many organisations working with vulnerable people, ‘Women at the Well’, found collecting feedback from the women that they work with challenging, as the women often have unstable lives and their progress is not always linear.

-Nonetheless, ‘Women at the Well’, was a brilliant partner for The Charles Plater Trust as they had a system of self-assessment by participants and project work assessments that monitored the women’s positive and negative journeys across a range of different areas, including accommodation, relationships, abuse, finance, prostitution and health.
+'Women at the Well’, was a brilliant partner for The Charles Plater Trust as they had a comprehensive system of self-assessment by participants.
+This meant they could monitor the women’s positive and negative journeys across a range of different areas, including accommodation, relationships, abuse, finance, prostitution and health, both before and after the support received.

-It was so encouraging being able to see what actual difference our grant made.”
+As a funder, It was so encouraging for us to clearly be able to see what actual difference our grant had made in this way.”
+Philomena Cullen, Plater Trust Manager

 The Charles Plater Trust was established in 2006 to continue the work of Fr Charles Plater in developing social justice through education.
 The Trust is the successor to the former Plater College, Oxford (originally called the Catholic Workers College) and manages the endowment from the sale of the Plater College building through the awarding and administration of grants throughout England and Wales.